lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Within mammals, the similarities are further still, with all mammals sharing the same number and arrangement of the bones, but in variable lengths.

 {{< figure src="arm_anatomy_mammals.png" title="Mammal limb and digit homology.
 Note: the colour coding applies to the left set of images; the others are from a different source." >}}

+### Reaction wood in trees

+Trees are under selective pressure to grow tall to outcompete neighbours for sunlight, their primary energy source.
+However, tall trees are subject to structural instability and mechanical stresses due to their self-weight under gravity, and the imperfections in their wood structure.
+An analysis in ([Greenhill, 1881](https://martingillie.wordpress.com/wp-content/uploads/2013/11/longest-column.pdf)) showed that a pine tree of uniform trunk diameter 20 inches cannot grow beyond 90 m tall before failing by [self-buckling](https://en.wikipedia.org/wiki/Self-buckling).
+In reality, the limit is lower due to the inherent curvature of the trunk, as showed by [Perry's formula](https://en.wikipedia.org/wiki/Perry%E2%80%93Robertson_formula) (incorporated into structural standards by Robertson).
+Another limiting factor is the suction pressure created by transpiration in the xylem vessels, which can only reach a certain height before cavitation occurs: the upper leaves of a tree will be starved of soil nutrients if transpiration cannot pull the water up.

+Tree trunks have evolved to be naturally tapered (thicker at the base, thinner at the top), in a shape that comes very close to the theoretical optimum distribution for maximum limiting height with minimum material ([McMahon & Kronhauer, 1976](https://www.sciencedirect.com/science/article/abs/pii/002251937690182X)).
+This shape is a consequence of the balance between growing taller to get more energy, but requiring more material to support the extra height.

+Trees must respond to deviations from vertical growth to avoid structural failure ([thigmomorphogenesis](https://en.wikipedia.org/wiki/Thigmomorphogenesis)).
+The group of [woody plants](https://en.wikipedia.org/wiki/Woody_plant), including trees, have evolved a specialised tissue called [reaction wood](https://en.wikipedia.org/wiki/Reaction_wood), which is deposited at the base of the trunk in a way that counteracts the bending moment caused by gravity on a leaning tree trunk.

+In all [gymnosperms (non-flowering plants)](https://en.wikipedia.org/wiki/Gymnosperm), the reaction wood forms on the inner side of the leaning trunk (in compression), called 'compression wood' (high lignin content).
+Meanwhile, in [angiosperms (flowering plants)](https://en.wikipedia.org/wiki/Angiosperms), the reaction wood forms on the outer side (in tension), called 'tension wood' (high cellulose content).
+There is one exception to this trend: the clade *Amborella*, which is an angiosperm, but produces compression wood like gymnosperms. [*Amborella*](https://en.wikipedia.org/wiki/Amborella) has been shown by molecular phylogenetics to be the most evolutionarily basal extant angiosperm lineage (i.e. it is the sister clade to all other flowering plants).
+This divergence pattern is therefore entirely consistent with the predictions of evolutionary theory: the parsimonious conclusion is that the tension wood trait evolved once in the lineage leading to all other angiosperms after their split from *Amborella*.

+{{< figure src="tree_evolution.png" title="The phylogenetic relationship between gymnosperms (non-flowering plants) and angiosperms (flowering plants), showing *Amborella* as the earliest diverging angiosperm.
+Image source: Figure 1 of ([Williams, 2012](https://www.researchgate.net/publication/233834460_Pollen_Tube_Growth_Rates_and_the_Diversification_of_Flowering_Plant_Reproductive_Cycles))." >}}

+Reaction wood production is mediated by the plant hormone auxin (indole-3-acetic acid, which also controls gravitropism more generally) and ethylene, which act as signalling molecules to induce asymmetric cell growth in the cambium layer of the trunk.
+Mutations to the genes in these regulatory pathways can therefore alter the reaction wood response, potentially being responsible for the transition from compression wood to tension wood in angiosperms.

 ### The eye in vertebrates